Behnam-sn/Castle-Docusaurus/docs/dotnet/introduction/introduction.md

   .NET is fast.
 Really fast!
   That means applications provide better response times and require less compute power.

-- ### Trusted And Secure
+- ### Trusted

-  The .NET platform is officially supported by Microsoft and trusted by thousands of companies and millions of developers.
+  The .NET platform is officially supported by Microsoft,
+  And trusted by thousands of companies and millions of developers.

+- ### Secure

-   Microsoft takes security very seriously and releases updates quickly when threats are discovered.
+  Microsoft takes security very seriously,
+  And releases updates quickly when threats are discovered.

 - ### Large Ecosystem

-  With over 5,000,000 .NET developers worldwide, you can leverage the large ecosystem by incorporating libraries from the NuGet package manager and the Visual Studio Marketplace.
+  With over 5,000,000 .NET developers worldwide,
+  You can leverage the large ecosystem by incorporating libraries from the NuGet package manager.
-   Find answers to technical challenges from the community, our MVPs, and our large support organization.

 - ### Open Source

-  The .NET Foundation is an independent non-profit supporting the innovative, commercially friendly, open source .NET ecosystem.
+  The .NET Foundation is an independent non-profit,
+  Supporting the innovative, commercially friendly, open source .NET ecosystem.
-   .NET has over 100,000 contributions from developers from over 3,700 companies outside of Microsoft.

-  In addition to the community and Microsoft, Technical Steering Group members, Google, JetBrains, Red Hat, Samsung and Unity are guiding the future of the .NET platform.
+## .NET Components

+- ### Runtime

+  executes application code.

+- ### Libraries

+  provides utility functionality like JSON parsing.

+- ### Compiler

+  compiles C# (and other languages) source code into (runtime) executable code.

+- ### SDK and other tools

+  enable building and monitoring apps with modern workflows.

+- ### App stacks

+  like ASP.NET Core and Blazor, that enable writing apps.

 <!-- ## How to Use .NET?